jamesWalker55/qmul-final-project-report/src/02-literature-review.typ

 = Literature Review

-In this chapter, we will review the existing literature related to file management, tagging, and personal information management.
-This will include a review of the challenges related to file management, an evaluation of existing solutions, and an investigation of the needs of users when performing file management tasks.

 == Personal Information Management

 Personal Information Management (PIM) is a field of research which is concerned with the management of digital files on the computer.
 This includes how people store, organise, and retrieve information to complete tasks @jones2007personal.
 PIM is a relatively new field, and has only been studied extensively in the last few years.
 PIM is focused on how people organise, maintain and retrieve information, and on methods that can improve these tasks.
 This is not limited to digital files, but can also include paper documents for example.